1964 |

 Pasquale 'Patsy' Giganti (1912-1972) was a member of the Bonanno Family.

 Born September 10, 1912 in New York City to Giovanni Giganti (36y) and Rosalina Costa (24y).
 At time of birth family resided at 73 Mulberry St in Little Italy.
-Father operated a pushcart business at same address.
+Giovanni, who operated a pushcart business at the same address, was from Naples.

 In September 1930 arrested, along with Michael Vigneri (19y), by NYPD 69th Pct Brooklyn on assault and robbery 2nd degree charge.
 Both convicted on final charge robbery 2nd degree and given indefinite terms in state reformatory.
 Paroled October 1931.